 A common tactic for coronavirus-related scams is to ask for donations to help those affected by the pandemic.
 Do not be pressured into making a donation.
 Verify that a charity is registered, or rather support a credible charity one is familiar with and donate directly.
 Legitimate charities are unlikely to take donations through Bitcoin wallets, so seeing a Bitcoin request in an e-mail could be a sign of danger.

-Associate professor, School of IT, Department of Informatics, University of Pretoria.
+Associate professor at the School of IT, Department of Informatics, University of Pretoria.

 Rennie Naidoo is an associate professor at the School of IT, Department of Informatics, University of Pretoria.
 He has served a number of clients on a number of IT projects in both the public and private sectors over a 20-year period.
 Naidoo is also a NRF-rated researcher.
 His research interests are broadly about information systems and organisations with a particular focus on IT value, IT human resources development and end-user issues.
-He has published articles in leading international outlets such as the Journal of Strategic Information Systems, Information Technology & People, and the Information Society Journal.
-He lectures topics on IT investment and enterprise systems to postgraduates at the university.
+He has published articles in leading international outlets such as the Journal of Strategic Information Systems, European Journal of Information Systems, Information Technology & People, and the Information Society Journal.
+He has also presented at premier international information systems conferences such as the International Conference on Information Systems, Americas Conference on Information Systems, Pacific Asia Conference on Information Systems, European Conference on Information Systems, and the International Conference on Cyber Warfare and Security.
+Naidoo lectures topics on IT investment and enterprise systems to postgraduates at the university.
 He is passionate about giving to those who work in the IT field greater insights about business and finance.
 He runs a course on finance for IT professionals through CE@UP.

 Rennie Naidoo is an associate professor at the School of IT, Department of Informatics, University of Pretoria.
 He has served a number of clients on a number of IT projects in both the public and private sectors over a 20-year period.

 Naidoo is also a NRF-rated researcher.
 His research interests are broadly about information systems and organisations with a particular focus on IT value, IT human resources development and end-user issues.
-He has published articles in leading international outlets such as the Journal of Strategic Information Systems, Information Technology & People, and the Information Society Journal.
+He has published articles in leading international outlets such as the Journal of Strategic Information Systems, European Journal of Information Systems, Information Technology & People, and the Information Society Journal.